-To be considered for admission to the Associate Degree Nursing Program, an applicant must
+To qualify for admission to the ADN Program, an applicant must:

-- (1) Make application and be accepted to Mississippi Gulf Coast Community College. - (2) Make a separate application to the Associate Degree Program upon completion of eligibility requirements. - (3) File copies of ACT scores and official transcripts of all college work in the Office of Admissions. - (4) Possess a Grade Point Average (GPA) of 2.5 or higher on required courses for the nursing degree.
-If no college work has been completed, a high school grade point average of 2.5 or higher (or the GED) is required. - (5) Achieve a composite score of 18 or higher on the enhanced version of American College Test (ACT). - (6) If ACT composite is less than 18 on enhanced version or less than 15 on the previous version, applicant must successfully complete twenty-three (23) credit hours of the required academic courses with a 2.5 GPA to qualify for admission.
-Eight (8) of the twenty-three (23) credit hours must include Anatomy and Physiology I and II with a grade of "C" or better in each course. - (7) Obtain a physical examination and provide proof of current immunizations against Measles, Rubella, Hepatitis B, and Tetanus upon notification of admission to the ADN program.
+- 1. Make application and be accepted to Mississippi Gulf Coast Community College. - 2.
+Make a separate application to the ADN Division, specifying the campus to attend.
+Students may apply to attend the ADN Program on one MGCCC campus only. - Submit official copies of ACT scores and transcripts of all college work to the Office of Admissions. - 4.
+Achieve a Grade Point Average (GPA) of 2.5 or higher on the required pre-requisite courses (ENG 1113, PSY 1513, and BIO 2514) plus any other degree-required courses that have been completed. - 5.
+Achieve an ACT score of 18 or higher.
+To waive an ACT score of less than 18, applicant must complete 23 semester hours of degree-required courses with a GPA of 2.5 or higher.
+Eight (8) of the twenty-three (23) credit hours must include Anatomy and Physiology I & II with a grade of "C" or better in each.
+Science courses must be less than five years old and may be repeated only once. - 6.
+Score a 69 or above on the Essential Math Skills section and a 59 or above on the Reading Comprehension section of the Nurse Entrance Test (NET).
+Applicants are eligible to take the exam only once during a one-year time frame unless written permission to retest is obtained from the campus ADN Department Chairperson.